All Programs

 36. Is cruising right for honeymooners?
 Without a doubt.
 Cruising offers an atmosphere that's just right for romance... cozy dinners for two, strolling on deck at sunset, dancing the night away (even under the stars).
 Most lines provide special services–from Sunday or Monday departures to champagne and breakfast in bed.
 Also, some ships offer special programs for performing a marriage ceremony or renewing your marriage vows.

 37. Can we stay in touch with the outside world?
-Internet cafes are available on most ships.
-Frequently a daily newsletter with news, headlines, selected stock quotes and sports scores are printed daily.
-Staterooms on most ships are equipped with televisions with news, sports and general interest options.
+Internet cafes and ship-wide WiFi are available on most ships.
+Staterooms are generally equipped with televisions with news, sports and general interest options.
 Shoreside internet and phones are usually available at attractive rates.

 38. What about tipping?
 Tipping is a matter of individual preference.
-A general rule of thumb is to plan for about $10.00 per person per day for your room steward and dining room waiter and busboy.
-Most ships now include this amount in your onboard account.
+A general rule of thumb is to plan for about $12.00 per person per day for your room steward and dining room waiter and his or her assistant waiter.
+Most ships now include the standard "gratuity" amount as a charge to your onboard account.

 39. Are there medical services onboard?
 Virtually every cruise ship (except for some smaller vessels operating in coastal waters) has a well-equipped medical facility and staff to handle most onboard health issues.